pdjr-archive/pdjr-skplugin-sk2venus/README.md

 _Server->Plugin Config_->_Venus tanks_ and select the _Configure_
 to open the configuration panel and reveal the following options.

+### Use GUI enhancements?

+This boolean property determines whether or not to apply the GUI enhancements that support rendering of multiple tanks in the Venus GUI.
+If your not bothered about rendering tank data then leave unchecked.

 ### D-Bus service definitions